-The regional model simulation also qualitatively captures two disturbance-mediated relationships between canopy AGB and other tropical forest attributes observed in plot measurements (Fig. 9): the negative correlation between AGB and average stem mortality rates (Phillips et al., 2004; Johnson et al., 2016), and the positive correlation between AGB and average wood density found by Baker et al. (2004b).
+The regional model simulation also qualitatively captures two disturbance-mediated relationships between canopy AGB and other tropical forest attributes observed in plot measurements (Fig. 11): the negative correlation between AGB and average stem mortality rates (Phillips et al., 2004; Johnson et al., 2016) and the positive correlation between AGB and average wood density found by Baker et al. (2004b).
 The fact that the model qualitatively captures the directional trend of both these two relationships is encouraging and suggests that the model's predictions of regional biomass trends are arising from mechanisms similar to those observed in nature.
 However, the magnitudes of the predicted relationships differ from the observations: for a given value of AGB, the model predicts a higher mean stem mortality rate and a higher mean wood density value than is observed in the plot measurements.
-The reasons for the differences in the magnitidues of these relationships are, at present, unclear.
-However, in the case of the mean mortality-AGB relationship, the mismatch is likely related to the over-prediction of mortality rates seen in ED-2.2 (Fig. 9).
+The reasons for the differences in the magnitude of these relationships are, at present, unclear.
+However, in the case of the mean mortality-AGB relationship, the mismatch is likely related to the overprediction of mortality rates seen in ED-2.2 (Figs. 11; 13).
+In addition, the predicted mortality rates at the two tropical forest sites showed nearly constant mortality rates during the period in which observed rates were available (Fig. 13).
+In ED-2.2, density-independent rates are modulated only by changes in functional composition (i.e., relative increase in abundance of pioneer plants), which did not occur in these simulations.
+Density-dependent mortality is associated with environmental conditions such as droughts and can drive the interannual variability of simulated mortality rates, yet these rates also nearly constant during this period.
+We interpret this result to be consistent, as the droughts of 2005 and 2010 were significant in the southwestern part of the Amazon (Lewis et al., 2011) but not at our study sites.
+The low sensitivity to 2005 and 2010 droughts is also supported by the observations, which did not show significant increases in mortality after 2005 and 2010 (Fig. 13); the increase in mortality at GYF between 2006 and 2008 is attributable to a substantial tree-fall event that affected one of the measurement plots in 2007.
+Nonetheless, the model does show sensitivity to historic droughts such as the 1992 and 1998 events in TNF (Longo et al., 2018) and the model response is consistent with anomalously high coarse woody debris found at the site when field inventory measurements began in 1999 (e.g., Pyle et al., 2008; Hayek et al., 2018a).